RyderFreeman4Logos/anon-ticket/crates/api/README.md

 ## 🚀 Features

-- **Dual-Listener**: Separates public traffic from internal admin/metrics traffic for "Defense in Depth".
+- **Dual-Listener (Mandatory)**: Public listener serves users; an internal listener is required for metrics/admin, enforcing network isolation.
 - **Unix Socket Support**: Native support for binding to Unix Domain Sockets, ideal for secure IPC with Nginx or Tor.
 - **Atomic Redemption**: Guarantees no double-spending of Payment IDs.
-- **DoS Protection**: Built-in negative caching to protect the database from invalid PID spam.
+- **DoS Protection**: Bloom + positive cache only (no negative cache) to reject unknown PIDs early without polluting the filter.

 ## 🛠️ Configuration